Create audience criteria

 -

-Exist – Checks only if the key exists in the query string.
+Exist – Checks only whether the key exists in the query string.

 -

-Has Value – Checks both the key and the value in the query string of the URL.
+Has Value – Checks both the key and its value in the query string.

 When you select Exist, the Value text field is unavailable.